imatge-upc/slt_how2sign_wicv2023/examples/sign_language/README.md

 # Sign Language Translation from Instructional Videos

-This repository contains the implementation for the Sign Language Translation from Instructional Videos paper.
+This repository contains the implementation for the Sign Language Translation from Instructional Videos paper, accepted at CVPR WiCV 2023.
 The citation of the paper is at the end of this README.
+See our project website [here](https://imatge-upc.github.io/slt_how2sign_wicv2023/).
+Download our paper in pdf [here]() and find it on [arXiv](https://arxiv.org/abs/2304.06371).

 All the scripts are located inside examples/sign_language/scripts.

 ## First steps